microsoft/WinAppDriver/README.md

 ### Frequently Asked Questions

-For answers to common questions and/or best practices in using WinAppDriver, please view our updated FAQ page [here](https://github.com/Microsoft/WinAppDriver/wiki/FAQ).
+For answers to common questions and/or best practices in using WinAppDriver, please refer to our updated [FAQ page](https://github.com/Microsoft/WinAppDriver/wiki/Frequently-Asked-Questions).

 ### System Requirements